 But the first milestone of deep connection isn’t something said.
 Instead, it’s when you can comfortably sit with someone and say nothing at all.

 That kind of silence speaks volumes for connecting deeply with your man.

 To be clear, I’m not talking about a mere lull in the conversation.
 This isn’t the kind of silence that happens when your mind is wandering, either.
 These are moments of rare mutual desire to embrace another person through the silence.
 It’s like saying, “Just your presence is enough for me.”

 When you reach the first moment of that kind of silence in a romantic relationship, you know something special is happening.
 The hard part is not spoiling it.

 To make the most of that beautiful moment, I’d like to offer two suggestions.

-Here’s the first suggestion.
+Here’s the first suggestion for connecting deeply with your man.
 Don’t talk about it!

 Moments of shared silence are power-packed.
 They’re also a little scary.
 This is uncharted territory.
 You’re well beyond social convention.
 After all, you’re supposed to run from these moments, not embrace them, right?

 Even though the vast majority of the time you would actively work to avoid awkward moments of silence, this moment is different.
 It represents a passage into a secret world where the two of you share an understanding.